glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 The post body is the input json object described above, and the response body is the output json object described above.

+An additional endpoint exists at localhost:35025/api/rewards-simulator-detailed which returns the full internal state of the program.
+This means that the return value has a list of competitions, and each competition has a list of buckets, and each bucket has a list of farms, and the full suite of algorithmic data structures are available in the output.
+This endpoint is usually used for visualizations.

+### Input Validation

+Among other requirements mentioned elsewhere, the API checks that all numerical values provided in the input are positive and non-zero.

+### Error Behavior

+Within the computation, several consistency checks verify that the internal state matches the expectations of the theoretical algorithm.
+If one of the consistency checks fails, the API will continue with the computation and will produce the full set of output, and it will also return an error.
+Providing the full set of output allows for the caller to get some insight into why things went wrong.

 ## Rewards Competitions

 There is one rewards competition per asset per region.
 This means that if there